People of the Book

 So we see, as we look back in history, and moving all the way to our day, what the Scripture says in Psalm 119, verse 130: “The unfolding [the entrance] of your words gives light; it imparts understanding to the simple.”

-Oh, Lord, how we thank You for the treasure—the priceless treasure—of Your Word and how the entrance of Your Words does give us light and through Your Word.
-You do impart understanding to the simple.
+Oh, Lord, how we thank You for the treasure—the priceless treasure—of Your Word and how the entrance of Your Words does give us light.
+Through Your Word You do impart understanding to the simple.
 Thank You, Lord, for Your Word.
 Thank You for inspiring it.
 Thank You for preserving it through all these centuries, that we might have it and hold it and read it and love it and know it and believe it today.

 We give You thanks, in Jesus’ name, amen.

-Leslie: Nancy Leigh DeMoss has been reminding you that God’s Word is a true gift.
+Dannah: Nancy DeMoss Wolgemuth has been reminding you that God’s Word is a true gift.
 When you open it up, you can know that it was inspired and preserved.
 It’s something to be treasured.

 In this series we’re looking at periods in history in which it was illegal to own a copy of the Bible.
-I hope and pray that none of us will be in that situation, but, sadly, some Revive Our Hearts listeners around the world do face that kind of persecution in 2011.
-So, Nancy, I appreciate how you’re showing us that we can’t take for granted our freedom to own a copy of Scripture.
+I hope and pray that none of us will be in that situation, but, sadly, some Revive Our Hearts listeners around the world do face that kind of persecution, even today.

-Nancy: Yes, Leslie.
-As I prepared for this series, I was just reminded over and over again what an incredible privilege it is for us to hold in our hands our own copies of God’s Word, written in our own language.
-That makes me want to be even more intentional and diligent about developing a lifestyle of reading and studying God’s Word and hiding it in my heart.
+I’m reminded what an incredible privilege it is for us to hold in our hands our own copies of God’s Word, written in our own language.
+It just makes me want to be even more intentional about developing a lifestyle of reading and studying God’s Word, and hiding it in my heart.

 Did you know that at one point in history, if you owned an English Bible in Britain, you could be jailed or killed?
 We’ll explore that period in history tomorrow.
 It will remind you how precious God’s Word really is.
-So please be back for Revive Our Hearts.
+Please be back for Revive Our Hearts.

 All Scripture is taken from the English Standard Version unless otherwise noted.